nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 # Creating Devices in Nautobot

-Every piece of hardware which is installed within a site or rack exists in Nautobot as a device.
+Every piece of hardware which is installed within a location or rack exists in Nautobot as a device.

 More information on Devices can be found in the [Devices](../../core-functionality/devices.md#devices) section of the Nautobot documentation.